google/truth/extension.md

 ---

-## Known extensions
+## Extension points

-Projects which are not part of core to limit Truth's dependency graph or for other grouping reasons, but are considered part of the overall truth effort are found in the /extensions folder, including:
+Truth is configurable in two ways: custom failure behaviors and custom assertion methods.

+Configurable [failure behaviors][`FailureStrategy`] can be useful, particularly [the alternative built-in behaviors][`FailureStrategy`].
+Or you can [write your own][`FailureStrategy.fail`].

+But when people talk about Truth extensions, they're usually referring to custom assertion methods, implemented on a custom [`Subject`] subclass.
+That's what we'll cover in the rest of this page.

+## Some commonly used custom subjects

+Some subjects aren't part of core Truth but can be found in other parts of the project.
+They include:

-*   [Java8] for java8 types such as `java.util.Optional`
+*   [`Truth8`] for java8 types such as `java.util.Optional`
-*   [`Re2jSubjects`] for `com.google.re2j.Pattern`
 *   [`ProtoSubject`] for `Message` style protocol buffers
     *   A [`LiteProtoSubject`] with only lite dependencies is also provided.